(II) Suppose the electric field between the electric plates in th... | Channels for Pearson+

 Textbook QuestionTextbook Question

 (II) Suppose the electric field between the electric plates in the mass spectrometer of Fig. 27–34 is 2.84 x 10⁴ V/m and the magnetic fields are B = B'= 0.58 T .
 The source contains carbon isotopes of mass numbers 12, 13, and 14 from a long-dead piece of a tree.
-(To estimate atomic masses, multiply by 1.67 x 10⁻²⁷ kg .) ((c) Does it matter if the ion charge is positive (lost electrons) or negative (gained electrons)?
-Explain.
+(To estimate atomic masses, multiply by 1.67 x 10⁻²⁷ kg .)
+How far apart are the marks formed by the singly charged ions of each type on a detector or photographic film? (b) What if the ions were doubly charged?

 Verified Solution